-The Federal Reserve will report on April industrial production at 9:15 a.m.
-EDT Wednesday.
+WASHINGTON (AP) -- The Federal Reserve releases its September industrial production report Friday at 9:15 a.m.
+Eastern.

 ANOTHER DROP: Economists forecast that industrial production fell 0.3 percent in September, according to Econoday.
 That would be the second straight decline.
 Production jumped 0.9 percent in July.

 Manufacturing output, the biggest component of industrial production, fell 0.5 percent in August, the most in 19 months, because of a sharp fall in auto output.

 Many analysts think that decline was mostly temporary, and auto sales have been healthy.
 As a result, car production will likely rebound in September.

 Mining production, which includes oil and gas wells, fell 0.6 percent in August, while utility output, which is heavily affected by weather, rose 0.6 percent.